Know the difference: Mortgage Brokers vs. Mortgage Bankers

-Also known as a "loan representative" or "account executive," a mortgage banker acts of behalf of the borrower to the lending institution.
-From selecting a loan program to closing, a mortgage banker will guide you through the process.
-Lenders compensate their loan officers with a commission or salary.
+Your mortgage banker will represent you to the bank or other lending institution.
+From finding a loan program to closing, a mortgage banker will walk you through the process.
+Mortgage bankers are given a commission or salary for their work by their employers.

-Shopping for a mortgage loan?
-We'll be glad to talk about your mortgage needs!
-Call us at
+Looking for mortgage advice?
+We'd be thrilled to talk about our many mortgage solutions!
+Give us a call at

 5122916100.
 Want to get started?